routingblog/arbitration/content/docs/problems.md

 # Historical Information

-- The author of the {{< gloss/abbrx "FAA" >}} said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]
+- The author of the {{< gloss/abbrx "FAA" >}} said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute". [^newarb8]

-- The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute" [^newarb2]
+- The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute". [^newarb2]

-- Until the mid-1980s, arbitration was primary used for international contract disputes, collective bargaining agreements, and other large-scale commercial dispute resolution [^gilles2] [^gilles4]
+- Until the mid-1980s, arbitration was primary used for international contract disputes, collective bargaining agreements, and other large-scale commercial dispute resolution. [^gilles2] [^gilles4]

-- In the pre-1980s world of traditional commercial arbitration, the parties often sought arbitration to have arbitrators familiar with a given industry apply the customary norms of the industry [^stempelkangaroo2]
+- In the pre-1980s world of traditional commercial arbitration, the parties often sought arbitration to have arbitrators familiar with a given industry apply the customary norms of the industry. [^stempelkangaroo2]

 - New York's arbitration act was passed in 1920 followed by the Federal Arbitration act in 1925 largely at the behest of commercial trade organizations. [^sacredcow1] They wanted resolution according the norms of the industry instead of by external law. [^sacredcow2]